ryanhmiller/ctseq/README.md

 	 - Your fastq files are named with your sample name first followed by "_"
 		 >e.g. 17675X9_200103_A00421_0144_BHJLTTDRXX_S35_L001_R1_001.fastq.gz
 '	 17675X9' is the sample name
--	ctSeq will analyze all fastq files in the designated directory.
+-	ctseq will analyze all fastq files in the designated directory.
 If you want samples from different sequencing runs analyzed together, please include them all in the same directory.